ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ilola-avtcore-rtp-v3c.md

 * Single NAL Unit Packet: Contains a single NAL unit in the payload.
 This payload structure is specified in {{Single-NAL-unit-packet}}.

-* Aggregation Packet: Contains multiple NAL units into single RTP payload.
-This payload structure is specified in {{Aggregation-packets}}.
+* Aggregation Packet: Contains multiple NAL units in a single RTP payload.
+This payload structure is specified in {{Aggregation-packet}}.

 * Fragmentation Unit: Contains a subset of a single NAL unit.
 This payload structure is specified in {{Fragmentation-unit}}.